Allebergsgymnasiet-High-School/ConsoleTemplate/README.md

-# QuizzInCSharp
+# Console Template
-A simple console quizz game
+A template for Console Apps.